lazybensch/ember-cli-copyable/README.md

 ## sync and async relations

-`ember-cli-copyable` does not care if the data that needs to be copied is already embedded, or still has to be fetched from your backend *(or both!)*.
+`ember-cli-copyable` does not mind if the data that needs to be copied is already embedded, or still has to be fetched from your backend *(or both!)*.
 It will simply resolve and then copy any async child and generates a fully resolved copy for you.

 ## simple example